zwoefler/Testing-Environments/kubespray-test/README.md

 # Kubespray environment
 This environment simulates four machines, that can be used to run a kubernetes cluster.
 To run a kubernetes cluster on these machines, the project `kubespray` is being used.
-It is a bunch of Ansible playbooks, that tae care of the initialization and installation of all relevant compontents, needed to run a Kubernetes Cluster on bare metal.
+It is a bunch of Ansible playbooks, that take care of the initialization and installation of all relevant compontents, needed to run a Kubernetes Cluster on bare metal.
+Therefore, you don't need to disable swap, run kuberentes as etcd and otehr configurations using `kubeadm` manually.

 # Goal